gsdriver/alexa-logger/README.md

 ```
 {
   bucket,     // Required - the name of the S3 bucket to write to
-  region:'us-east-1', // The AWS region hosting the S3 bucket; default is 'us-east-1'
+  region,     // AWS region hosting the S3 bucket; default is 'us-east-1'
-  keyPrefix:'',       // The prefix for the key that will be generated in this bucket
+  keyPrefix,  // Prefix for the key that will be generated in this bucket
-  fullLog:false,      // If true, the full request is logged - by default only those
+  fullLog,    // If true, the full request is logged - by default
-                      // elements reported on in processLogs are retained
+              // only elements reported on in processLogs are retained
 }
 ```